Meeting the Postmarket Challenge: FDA Offers Recommendations for Postmarket Medical Device Cybersecurity

 For PMA devices with periodic reporting requirements under 21 CFR 814.84, report information on vulnerabilities, and implemented device changes and compensating controls, to FDA in a periodic report.
 Section VIII of the Guidance describes recommended content to include in PMA periodic reports.
 This includes a brief description of the vulnerability and how the manufacturer became aware of it, a summary of the manufacturer’s risk assessment, a description of the changes made, and the rationale for making the change.

-(Guidance pp. 18-19).
+(Guidance, pp. 18-19).

 If the manufacturer does not remediate uncontrolled risk to ECP, the device may violate the FD&C Act and be subject to enforcement.
 The Guidance provides examples of vulnerabilities associated with uncontrolled risk, and response/remediation actions.

 Medical device cybersecurity is a growing concern.
 In FDA's announcement of the Guidance, Dr. Suzanne Schwartz with FDA's Center for Devices and Radiological Health stated: "The FDA is encouraging medical device manufacturers to take a proactive approach to cybersecurity management of their medical devices ….
 Only when we work collaboratively and openly in a trusted environment, will we be able to best protect patient safety and stay ahead of cybersecurity threats."
+As the Guidance makes clear, device cybersecurity is a lifecycle concern that extends into the postmarket phase, and medical device manufacturers play a critical role in safeguarding the confidentiality, integrity, and availability of device data.

 Dr. Suzanne Swartz, Associate Director for Science and Strategic Partnerships, Acting Director Emergency Preparedness/Operations and Medical Countermeasures Program (EMCM), Center for Devices and Radiological Health (CDRH), Food and Drug Administration (FDA).
 Medical Device Cybersecurity: Year in Reflection and Looking Ahead.